 What we need

-As usual, I suggest adding from now to your favourite ecommerce shopping chart all needed hardware, so that at the end you will be able to evaluate overall costs and decide if continuing with the project or removing them from shopping chart.
+As usual, I suggest adding from now to your favourite e-commerce shopping cart all needed hardware, so that at the end you will be able to evaluate overall costs and decide if continuing with the project or removing them from the shopping cart.
 So, hardware will be only:

-- micro SD card (at least 16 GB, at least class 10)
+- high speed micro SD card (at least 16 GB, at least class 10)

 I will configure my raspberry by ssh connection from my PC with Putty.